6 min read

 Everything you need to know about machine translation

 Using machines to translate content from one language to another has long been a goal for computer scientists and translators.
-It was about ten years ago when machine translation made its first great leap forward thanks to the practical application of techniques such as machine learning and neural networks.
+About ten years ago, machine translation made its first great leap forward, thanks to the practical application of techniques such as machine learning and neural networks.

 What is machine translation?